moding-il/bizdoc.core/README.md

 * FlowNode - Workflow item.
 * Rule - Server-side JS expression.

-In addition to the managed objects above, BizDoc facilitates unmanaged objects which doesn't have a backend object but rather only configuration:
+In addition to the managed objects above, BizDoc facilitates unmanaged objects which doesn't have a backend object but is configured in configuration file:

-* Folders - Set columns.
+* Folders - Trays of documents and display columns.
 * States - Document statuses.
-* Roles - Job description in the organization.
+* Roles - Jobs in the organization.
-* Guides - User guide.
+* Guides - Step-by-step user guides.
 * Currencies - Facilitating exchange rate.

 BizDoc configure its objects in bizdoc.json file.
-Upon run, Objects found in any of your project assembly are registered in the configuration file.
+Upon run, Objects found in any of your project entry assembly or referenced assemblies are registered in this file.

 > Open bizdoc.json and review your app configuration.

-This file is updated by BizDoc, by administrative utilities, or - can be edited manually.
+This file is updated either by BizDoc, by administrative utilities, or - edited manually.

 If a BizDoc object has a front-end Angular component, the two is coupled by annotating the back-end class with the \[Template()\] attribute, and decorating the Angular component with the @BizDoc() attribute with a matching value.
+You can alter object Type and Template in configuration settings.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
-In addition to .Net services, BizDoc provides built-in services for accessing its functionality.
+In addition to .Net standard services, BizDoc provides its own services to access its functionality.

 BizDoc maintains _Roles_.
-A _role_ is declared per _type_ and assigned _positions_ to type keys.
-In addition to type keys, role can be assigned positions per *pattern* and *group*.
+A _role_ is declared per _type_ and assigned _positions_ to type _keys_.
+In addition to assiging roles to type keys, positions can be assigned to _patterns_, a regular expression, and to _groups_ of keys.

-BizDoc database can be one of SqlServer, MySQl or Oracle.
+BizDoc database can be SqlServer, MySQl or Oracle.
 The BizDoc database objects are created under the \[BizDoc\] schema.
-Commonly, developer create his/her own database context to access custom database objects.
+Commonly, developer creates their own database context to access custom database objects.
 Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework context.

-BizDoc user interface is aligned with Material Design guidelines from the [Angular Material](https://material.angular.io/) library.
+BizDoc web user interface is aligned with [Material Design](https://material.angular.io/) guidelines.

+Mobile app can be developed using either Kotlin or [Xamarin](https://www.nuget.org/packages/BizDoc.Core.Xamarin/).

 ## Configuration

 BizDoc server-side behavior is set in _startup.cs_.
-You first register BizDoc services using AddBizDoc(), and then consume it using UseBizDoc().
+You first register BizDoc services using AddBizDoc(), then consume it using UseBizDoc().

-BizDoc configuration at this point includes licensing, SMTP and more.
+BizDoc configuration includes licensing, SMTP and more.

 Setup database provider by installing the relevant Nuget, from either [SqlServer](https://www.nuget.org/packages/BizDoc.Core.SqlServer/), [Oracle](https://www.nuget.org/packages/BizDoc.Core.Oracle/) or [MySql](https://www.nuget.org/packages/BizDoc.Core.MySql/).